Charting the Universe: achievements and setbacks

 2006 Dec.
-27: Russia launches the European Corot observatory to search for planets outside the Solar System.
+27: A Soyuz rocket launches the European Corot observatory to search for planets outside the Solar System.

 2011: An exo-planet located in a potentially habitable zone around its host star is detected by NASA's Kepler space telescope.

 2011 September: Observations made by the Magellan telescope allowed to detect two tiny moons of Jupiter, bringing a number of the planet's natural satellites to 66.
 A pair of one-kilometer bodies make one orbit around its host planet in 580 and 726 days.